CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Evaluation

 \subsubsection{Concurrent Performance}

 Next we evaluate multi-threaded performance.
-Both LMDB and RocksDB have specific optimizations to take advantage of concurrency~\cite{rocksdb-doc, lmdb-doc}.
-Our lazy-trie requires no reorganization when keys are inserted or deleted, simplifying concurrent access.
-Figure~\ref{fig:ycsb-zipfian-k128-nr1e8-no1e8-t4} shows the aggregated throughput when 4 client threads access the data store at the same time. \DB outperforms others in all workloads.
+Both LMDB and RocksDB have specific optimizations to take advantage of concurrency~\cite{rocksdb-doc, lmdb-doc} whereas FASTER uses atomic operations on its in-memory hash table.
+Our lazy-trie requires no reorganization when keys are inserted or deleted, simplifying concurrent access, which could be viewed in a way as having small ``hash tables'' with some tree hierarchy.
+Figure~\ref{fig:ycsb-zipfian-k128-nr1e8-no1e8-t4} shows the aggregated throughput when 4 client threads access the data store at the same time. \DB outperforms others in read-intensive workloads.
+FASTER performs best under intensive updates, but the performance suffers when the writes are insertions.

 To test the scalability in the number of threads, we conducted the same experiments on an Amazon AWS \texttt{r5d.8xlarge} instance.
-We used one NVMe SSD and run $80\%$--$90\%$ read and $20\%$--$10\%$ update/insert workloads with a varying number of client threads.
-Figure~\ref{fig:ycsb-zipfian-k128-nr1e8-no1e8-aws-concurrent} shows that \DB scales near-linearly until it hits the read lock bottleneck at 8 threads with throughputs between 1 and 2 million operations per second.
-The MPSC write-buffer library also limits the insertion performance when there are more than 20 threads.
-Nevertheless, \DB's throughput is still 1--3.6x RocksDB's and 3--8x LMDB's.
+We used one NVMe SSD and run $80\%$--$90\%$ read and $20\%$--$10\%$ update/insert workloads with a varying number of client threads.\footnote{ FASTER experienced consistency issues when running with $24$--$28$ threads, when some existing keys were reported missing.
+We went ahead and collected the measurements regardless. } Figure~\ref{fig:ycsb-zipfian-k128-nr1e8-no1e8-aws-concurrent} shows that \DB scales well until it hits the shared lock bottleneck at around 8 threads. \DB update performance plateaus much earlier than insertions because Zipfian updates induce contention of frequently accessed items (hashing does not prevent this because the same key always corresponds to the same hash), whereas insertions create new items and benefit more from non-overlapping tree walks.
+The Rust MPSC (Multi-Producer, Single-Consumer) write-buffer library limits insertion performance when there are more than 20 threads.
+Nevertheless, the read-intensive (90\% read) update throughput of \DB is still 1.05--3.07x that of RocksDB, 1.07--5.74x the throughput of LMDB, and 0.95--4.79x the throughput of FASTER.
+For insert, \DB is either competitive or superior to all others.
+While the performance of FASTER is inferior to that of \DB for various workloads, its in-memory, lock-free hash table implementation causes FASTER to plateau much later than \DB in update workloads.